peteroreil/ThermoPi/README.md

 !!
 Requires mysql server to also be installed on the Pi !!

-Once mysql is installed create a database (or use same name as sql dump below) for your ThermoPi application In the config.js add the name of the database / username / password and port.
+Once mysql is installed create a database (use same name as sql dump below) for your ThermoPi application.

-Insert the ThermoPi.sql dump file into database
+In the config.js verify (or add) the name of the database / username / password and port.

-Once verified that DB is up and running and database is accessible
+Insert the ThermoPi.sql dump file into database.

-Install Node.js for your OS.
+Once verified that DB is up and running and database is accessible, Install Node.js for your OS.
 (Current installed Version on rpi http://nodejs.org/dist/v0.10.24/node-v0.10.24-linux-arm-pi.tar.gz)

 Clone this repo.